maestrodev/puppet-flowdock/README.md

 2. Install puppet-flowdock as a module in your Puppet master's module path.

-3. Create `/etc/puppet/flowdock.yaml` file with at least your Flowdock API key, and possibly other config options.
+3. Create `/etc/puppet/flowdock.yaml` file in the Puppet master with at least your Flowdock API key, and possibly other config options.

 ```
 ---
 {
   :flowdock_api_key: "your_key", # mandatory
   :statuses: ["failed", "changed", "unchanged"], # default to ["failed"]
-  :level: :warning,
+  :level: :warning, # Puppet output level (warning, notice, info,...)
   :from_address: 'from@acme.com'
-  }
 }
 ```